freenas/freenas-docs/userguide/freenas_directoryservice.rst

 |             |           |                                                                                                                            |
 +-------------+-----------+----------------------------------------------------------------------------------------------------------------------------+

-Click the "Rebuild Directory Service Cache" button if you add a user to NIS who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.
+Click the "Rebuild Directory Service Cache" button after adding a user to NIS who needs immediate access to FreeNAS®.
+Otherwise this occurs automatically once a day as a cron job.

 .. _NT4: